BelT26/1001-Souks/README.md

 ![Message Example]()

 ### Navbar
-The navbar was created using a Bootstrap template and modifed to fit the site requirement.
+The navbar was created using a Bootstrap template and modifed to fit the site requirements.
 It is split into 3 sections:
-The left section contains the site logo
+The left section contains the site logo.
 The middle section incorporates the main navigation links and includes a dropdown menu which a user can use to navigate to a product category and a dropdown search bar that in which the user can look for specific items.
 The right side shows whether the user is logged in, provided a link to their basket and offers them the possibility to log in or sign up if they are logged out.
 ![Navbar]()